ababic/django-cogwheels/docs/source/deprecation/rename.rst

 Implementing the changes
 ========================

-Because we are having to support a depecation period spanning multiple releases, we have no choice but to make our changes in stages.
+Because we are having to support a deprecation period spanning multiple releases, we have no choice but to make our changes in stages.
 This section outlines what changes must be made in each release:

 .. contents::
     :local: